shubhjam1234/Devops_Classes/sample.md

 # Upgrade activity

 ### Pre-Requisites :
-Customer does have their own root-ed.
+Customer does have their own Root ED.
+If they don't have then they need to be create Root ED repo.

 ### MR Upgrade:
 - For MR Upgrade, Need to Update Sub ED versions in `tokenReplacer.yaml` file.